Ranking the Marvel Cinematic Universe: The Phase Five Update

 “I am Iron Man.”

 The film that started it all.
 As I mentioned in the introduction, Iron Man was a bit of a surprise hit back in 2008.
-The film that made Tony Stark and Robert Downey Jr. household names also managed to launch a mega-franchise that grew into a behemoth unlike anything else in the industry.
+Starring a washed-up actor about a character from a forgotten 90s, cartoon, this film not only made Tony Stark and Robert Downey Jr. household names, but also managed to launch a mega-franchise that grew into a behemoth unlike anything else in the industry.
 Thankfully, Iron Man still holds up.
 There is an obvious amount of care put into the production that is not always found in recent installments.
-The visual effects have aged better than a lot of other recent films thanks to some well-imagined suit-up sequences and a great blend of practical and digital effects.
-The simplicity of the narrative is also rather refreshing with no world-building strings attached.
-This might also still be one of Downey’s best performances as the title character with his excellent playboy jerk-to-superhero character arc.
+There are some beautifully executed visual effects sequences, paired with some incredible performances and a sense of life that came from its incomplete script and love of improv.
+It’s a sleazier, scummier MCU movie than what is usually released today, but the sense of energy behind each frame is so tangible.
+RDJ hit the nail on the head with his playboy arrogance as Tony Stark, a hateable hero whose transformation to a more good-natured character makes his eleven-year-long arc so much fun to watch.

 Directed by Jon Favreau.